Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Discussion

 \subsubsection{The broad P-Cygni absorption feature due to high velocity ejecta}

-As shown in Section~\ref{sec:spectral_decomposition}, the hydrogen Balmer lines in SDSS1133 exhibit multi component P-Cygni profiles, composed of an unresolved narrow component, FWHM $= 1,000 - 2,000$~km~s${}^{-1}$ broad component, FWHM $\sim 4,000$~km~s${}^{-1}$ very broad wing component, and blue-shifted broad absorption component.
+As shown in Section~\ref{sec:spectral_decomposition}, the hydrogen Balmer lines in SDSS1133 exhibit multi-component line profiles, composed of an unresolved narrow component, FWHM $= 1,000 - 2,000$~km~s${}^{-1}$ broad component, and FWHM $\sim 4,000$~km~s${}^{-1}$ very broad component.
+Moreover, the broad and very broad components exhibit blue-shifted broad P-Cygni absorption feature.
 The spectral changes in the broad line profile can be reproduced by the model where large variations in the absorption component are allowed.
 As shown in Figure~\ref{fig:spectra}, the spectroscopic properties of the H$\beta$ and H$\alpha$ profiles of SDSS1133 remain essentially unchanged during the epochs of the spectroscopic observations since 2003.
 The P-Cygni absorption feature is clearly detected with the absorption peak at $\sim -2,000$~km~s${}^{-1}$, and the absorption feature continuously extends from $\sim 0$~km~s${}^{-1}$ up to $\sim -5,000$~km~s${}^{-1}$ (Figure~\ref{fig:sdss_decomposition_velocity}).